D-Deo/pomelo-flash-tcp/README.md

 it`s a simple component for supporting pomelo-hybridconnector(tcp)

-version: 0.0.2a
+version: 0.0.3a

 features:

-1. add a test about how to support gate server (as lordofpomelo)
+1. support routeDict

-2. clean code
+2. support server port of protobuf (server to client)

 ================